-The opening of the 30-day public review began April th, 2025 and was announced at the Behavioral Health Advisory Board meeting.
-The public review window closed on May t^h, 2025.
+The opening of the 30-day public review began April 21st, 2025, and was announced at the Behavioral Health Advisory Board meeting.
+The announcement was also posted to the County website and the Department's social media accounts.
+An email also went out to the MHSA listserv at the start of the public review.
+The public review window closed on May19th, 2025.